s2004Dev/BAT/README.md

 It only works if the method is annotated with `@Command`.

+- Parameter **value**: This is an optional value, set it to true if you want the annotation to inject into your method an array of strings containing the original arguments of the called command without any modification.
+By default, it's set on false.

 #### @Event

 Used to annotate a parameter in a method, it will inject the base event of a Discord message.

-It only works if the method is annotated with `@Command`.

-#### @Pristine

-Used to annotate a parameter in a method, it will inject an array of strings containing the original arguments of a called command without any modification.

 It only works if the method is annotated with `@Command`.